Continually Updated Clinical Reference

 Arhinia is the congenital absence of the external nose, nasal cavities, and olfactory apparatus.

-This extremely rare entity often is associated with anomalies of the ocular and central nervous systems.
-It has been associated with inversion and trisomy of chromosome 9 (see Image 6).
+This extremely rare entity is often associated with anomalies of the ocular and central nervous systems.
+It has been associated with inversion and trisomy of chromosome 9 (see the image below).
+[14]

-Arhinia constitutes a rare congenital malformation of the mid face, with fewer than 25 cases previously reported.
+Arhinia constitutes a rare congenital malformation of the midface, with fewer than 25 cases previously reported.
 Phenotypic expression ranges from hyporhinia, manifested by the lack of external nasal structures, to total arhinia, characterized by a failure of formation of the external nose, nasal airways, olfactory bulbs, and olfactory nerve.
 Arhinia is clearly evident at birth, with only a depression located between the eyes (at the normal position of the external nose).
-Since neonates are obligate nasal breathers, respiratory distress usually is noted, but not always.
+Since neonates are obligate nasal breathers, respiratory distress is usually noted, but not always.
 The maxilla is underdeveloped, and a high arched palate is common.
+In 2009, Thornburg et al studied prenatal diagnosis of total arhinia.
+Obstetric ultrasound revealed flattened midface without a distinguished nose and a prominent upper lip.
+[15]

 Polyrrhinia